JakeFellwock/JakeFellwock/README.md

 My name is Jake Fellwock and I am learning to code!
 Learning to code has been a years long passion of mine and I am working towards that goal of becoming a professional developer.
 I am heavily inspired by metal music and outerspace.
 I wish to someday develop my own software that will be used in space missions or to contact alien life.

-- 📗 I’m currently learning full stack development
+- 📗 I’m currently enrolled in the 2024 OKCoders Full Stack bootcamp
 - 🤓 Looking to meet people to collaborate and learn with
 - 💬 Ask me anything :)
 - 📫 How to reach me: jakefellwock@gmail.com